xxzero12/MCPTutorial/README.md

 ![MCP Inspector](MCP/images/mcpInspector.png)

+##### 5. Run MCP client
-To use the MCP Client
+To run the MCP Client
-Please make sure you are added in the security group(is adding right now, pine lipan if not able to run) Then type
+Please make sure you are added in the security group(is adding all people currently) Then type below command to log into azure first
 ```
+az account set --subscription "fe105136-f441-4214-8a12-1d1f4955e15f"
 az login
+then press enter to continue
 ```

+Need to change below for different protocol testing For local

+For SSE

 Then run the
 ```